 First, we need to know what the city council is.

 The city council is a group of officials elected by the public to serve as the legislature for a city.
 The city council proposes, passes, and establishes laws and ordinances.

 A city council member is anyone who functions as part of the city council.
 A city councilman is an active member of that city’s legislature.
 He or she is responsible for representing the interests of his or her district.
 A city councilman has certain residency requirements to meet in or to be able to run for city council.

 State Requirements to Hold Public Office

-The question of whether felons can hold public office depends on the state.
-Some impose restrictions on those with a felony conviction and some don’t.
+Whether felons can hold public office depends on the particular state.
+Some have restrictions and others don’t.